 The elements are:

-• two PBX servers who are responsible for handling the SIP and RTP flow.
+• two PBX servers that are responsible for handling the SIP and RTP flow.
 These servers have installed FusionPBX, FreeSWITCH, Memcached, the Lua supporting scripts and more stuff.
 One of these servers is playing an active role, the other is a passive one.

 Pros, Cons and Side Effects of a Load-balanced FusionPBX Cluster